Driving the Golden Circle, Iceland: Stops, Itinerary, Route Map and Tips!

 golden circle iceland map

-Þingvellir, Fingvellir or even Pingvellir is a very special national park: not only was this the place where the oldest existing parliament in the world assembled, this is also where two tectonic plates meet.
+Þingvellir, Fingvellir or even Pingvellir is a very special national park: not only was this the place where the oldest existing parliament in the world assembled (called Alþingi, in 930 AD), this is also where two tectonic plates meet.
 Yes, you can scuba dive, snorkel, paddle or even just jump between North America and Europe here!

 #4 LAUGARVATN FONTANA